Related provisions for SUP 16.12.29

 In considering whether or not to make a recognition order, the FSA will have regard to all relevant information and factors, including its guidance to recognised bodies and applicants and the information provided by applicants.
 Details of the application processes and other guidance for applicants are set out in REC 5 and (for overseas applications) REC 6.

-The purpose of the guidance (other than in REC 6A) 2in this sourcebook is to give information on the recognised body requirements.3 The purpose of the guidance3 in REC 6A is to give EEA market operators information about their passporting rights in the United Kingdom2.
-Explanations of the purposes of the rules in this sourcebook are given in the chapters concerned.2233
+The purpose of the guidance (other than in REC 6A) 2in this sourcebook is to give information on the recognition requirements, other obligations on recognised bodies in or under the Act and the MiFID implementing requirements.
+The purpose of the guidance in REC 6A is to give EEA market operators information about their passporting rights in the United Kingdom2.
+Explanations of the purposes of the rules in this sourcebook are given in the chapters concerned.22

 (1) Most of the provisions in this sourcebook are marked with a G (to indicate guidance) or an R (to indicate a rule).
 Quotations from UK2 statute or statutory instruments are marked with the letters "UK"2 unless they form part of a piece of guidance.
 Quotations from the directly applicable MiFID Regulation are marked with the letters "EU".
 2For a discussion of the status of provisions marked with a letter, see Chapter 6 of the Reader's Guide.21(2) Where the guidance states that

 (1) The recognition requirements for UK recognised bodies and the MiFID implementing requirements2are set out, with guidance, in REC 2.(2) The notification rules for UKrecognised bodies are set out in REC 3 together with guidance on those rules.(3) Guidance on the FSA's approach to the supervision of recognised bodies is given in REC 4.(4) Guidance for applicants (and potential applicants) for UK recognised body status is given in REC 5.(5) The recognition requirements, notification